UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/intro_to_containers/index.md

 Here is some explanation of what each line in the file means:

 -   **`Bootstrap: docker`:** This tells Apptainer that we want to use a container from Docker hub as a base for this container.
 -   **`From: debian:bookworm-slim`:** This provides the name of container that we want to use as the base.
 In this case we are using a container based on the Debian Linux system as the base.
 Bookworm is the latest version of Debian.
-The part after `:` in `debian:bookworm-slim`, i.e. `bookworm-slim`, is usually called the tag, and used for versioning; `-slim` just indicates that this particular container has a minimal number of packages.
+The part after `:` in `debian:bookworm-slim`, i.e. `bookworm-slim`, is usually called the tag, and used for versioning; `-slim` indicates that this particular container has a minimal number of packages.
 -   **`%post`:** The `%` indicates a section in the file.
 All commands for installing software are mentioned under this section.
 -   **`apt update -y && apt install -y nyancat`:** These commands check for updates and then installs the `nyancat` package.
 Notice, we do not use `sudo` before the commands.
 -   **`%runscript`:** In this section you indicate which commands will run by default when you run the container.